Utah is such an amazing state to take a road trip through. A Utah road trip is the perfect opportunity to check out a wide diversity of adventures.

 Just a few minutes outside Escalante and 8 miles down a well-graded, yet bumpy, dirt road is the trailhead to Zebra Slot Canyon.

 Bonus: Add in Peek-a-Boo Slot Canyon.
-We haven’t made it to this one because it requires driving down the dirt road for an additional 18 miles, but we’ve heard it’s quite fun too!
+We haven’t made it to this one because it requires driving down the dirt road for 18 more miles.
+We’ve heard it’s really fun too!

 Hike Calf Creek

-I had to also add this one because it’s been on our bucket list for so long but every time we drive through there’s nowhere to park our large RV and the campground is always so full.
+I had to also add this one because it’s been on our bucket list for so long!
+The problem is, every time we drive through there’s nowhere to park our large RV and the campground is always full.

 RVing Tip: The parking lot has a max RV length of 25 feet and the parking lot fills fast so get there early.